Northern High School (Durham, North Carolina): Athletics

 Northern High School has been known for both academic and athletic excellence throughout the past 50 years.
 Notably, the Northern football program won the 1993 North Carolina 4-A state championship under the leadership of current UNC assistant coach, Ken Browning.
 Other highly recognized teams include Ladies basketball, Ladies softball, and Knights wrestling.

-Northern High School still plays its football games at Durham County Stadium.
+Northern High School played its football games at Durham County Stadium through the 2023 season.
 The stadium was once also the home football field to what was then called Durham High School (now the Durham School of the Arts) and Hillside High School.
-The other public schools in Durham City and County had their own stadiums on campus.
-Northern High School today is the only high school who continues to use Durham County Stadium as its home field.
+Games have since moved to the new on campus stadium upon completion (October 2023).

-Northern High School's biggest rival is currently Riverside High School Pirates.
-Other local rivalries include Southern High School (Also in Durham Public Schools) and Person High School.
+Northern High School's biggest rival is currently Riverside High School.
+Other local rivalries include Southern High School (Durham) and Person High School.

 In February 2008, after winning the PAC-6 Tournament and gaining the number 2 seed in the playoffs, the Northern High School Varsity Men's Basketball team had to forfeit all games of their 15–11 season due to an "attendance issue" that made a player ineligible.
-Reasons for the decision were not made public by the school nor the district, and the player's name was not released to the general public.
+Reasons for the decision were not made public by the school or the district, and the player's name was not released to the general public.

 In February 2014, after winning the PAC-6 Tournament for the first time since 1994 the Varsity Men's Basketball posted a 26–3 record while making it to the third round of the NCHSAA state playoffs as a #2 seed under head coach Ronnie Russell and Conference player of the year Ricky Council II.